Dopaminergics/gtCLONE/README.md

 - Currently only supports fixed position size, specify in CAPITAL_PER_POSTION in .env file.
 - In future will support cloning of position size also.
 - Trade index for targer user may face error at present if target user already has open trades.
-This will be fixed in the coming few days.

 - Be responsible.